Epilepsy is a brain disorder in which a person has repeated seizures over time.

 - A seizure occurs in a child who is not wearing a medical ID bracelet (which has instructions explaining what to do)

-If your child has had seizures before, call 911 for any of these emergency situations:
+If your child has had seizures before, call 911 or the local emergency number for any of these emergency situations:

 - The seizure is longer than the child normally has or the child has an unusual number of seizures